For the past couple of weeks the phone at Happy Skincare HQ has been running hot – we’ve become a hotline for skin advice, and we love it!

 A good toner soothes your skin and adds a little moisture straight back to your skin after cleansing.
 And this is just what the doctor ordered for sensitive skin.

 The Raindrops on Roses Hydrating Tonic’s beautiful rose aroma is soothing for your skin and meditates your soul.
-It also has MSM which ticks the box of anti-ageing goodness.
+It also has MSM which ticks the box of pro-ageing goodness.

 Did we already mention that the best defence for sensitive skin is moisturising?
 Yes, well it’s because it’s a good motto